Woolverine94/biniou/README.md

     - for GNU/Linux : at least 20GB for installation without models.
     - for Windows : at least 30GB for installation without models.
     - for macOS : at least ??GB for installation without models.
-  - Storage type : SSD (HDD has not been tested, feedback welcomed !)
+  - Storage type : HDD
-  - Internet access (required only for installation) : unlimited bandwith optical fiber internet access
+  - Internet access (required only for installation and models download) : unlimited bandwith optical fiber internet access

 * **Recommended hardware :**
   - Massively multicore 64bit CPU
   - 16GB+ RAM
   - Storage requirements :
-    - for GNU/Linux : around 100GB for installation including all defaults models.
+    - for GNU/Linux : around 200GB for installation including all defaults models.
-    - for Windows : around 100GB for installation including all defaults models.
+    - for Windows : around 200GB for installation including all defaults models.
     - for macOS : around ??GB for installation including all defaults models.
   - Storage type : SSD Nvme
-  - Internet access (required only for installation) : unlimited bandwith optical fiber internet access
+  - Internet access (required only for installation and models download) : unlimited bandwith optical fiber internet access

 * **Operating system :**
   - a 64 bit OS :